thorgate/django-project-template/{{cookiecutter.repo_name}}/ansible/roles/autodeploy/README.md

 job runs ansible with credentials retrieved from CI variables.
 For this to work make sure the auto deployment users have been set up.
 See [steps here](#set-up-autodeploy-users).

+## Notes about security

+- CI Will execute code on the server
+  - In default branch against test server
+  - For protected tags or branches against live server
+- Code will run with root privileges
+    - Needs research to secure and remove need for root privileges
+- Any person with Maintainer or higher permissions can access CI variables and run it locally

 ## Automated deployments to test

 Merge stuff to master or execute manual deployment job for a branch and the code will be deployed to the test server